 Quality concerns regarding mining’s use of water are more complex to assess.
 Mining operations in Canada and overseas must comply with environmental legislation that normally requires an assessment of potential environmental impacts, and a plan for mitigation or remediation of these impacts prior to a mine being permitted.
 In Canada, water discharged from mines during operations and following mine closure must also meet federal water quality standards.
 However, the capacity of developing countries to enforce environmental legislation may be questionable and poor communication on the part of mining companies has led to mistrust in some areas.

-Current large-scale mining is blamed (sometimes unfairly) for pollution generated by other activities on or near mining sites.
-For example, Artisanal & Small Scale Mining (ASM) is increasingly located alongside large-scale mining concessions, and often operates without environmental safeguards, which leads to sedimentation, Acid Rock Drainage (ARD), and pollution.
+Current large-scale mining is often unfairly blamed for pollution generated by other activities on or near mining sites.
+For example, Artisanal & Small Scale Mining (ASM) is increasingly located alongside large-scale mining concessions, and often operates without environmental safeguards, which leads to sedimentation, Acid Mine Drainage (AMD), and pollution.
 The current best practices of large-scale foreign-owned mines in Africa are less damaging to the environment than subsistence farming, poverty-related deforestation, and communal pasturing.
 Finally, abandoned and old mining sites that would not meet today’s more stringent requirements can continue to pollute long after closure, and appear to be the largest source of mine-related water pollution in North America.

 Despite local allegations of water pollution, reputable studies have failed to demonstrate that large-scale mining practices are significantly damaging water quality.
 A review of the impacts of 12 large and medium mines in five countries found that despite local complaints of pollution, none of the mines studied showed evidence of substantial environmental damage.
 Furthermore, this study showed that large mines made substantial efforts to minimize environmental impacts and, where incidents occurred, were quick to respond.